An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Trinity School provides secondary coverage accident insurance for each child registered at the School during school hours and at school-sponsored events and trips.

-• + LUNCH
+• + LUNCH AND SNACK TIME

 The cost of hot lunch for all children at School is included as either part of tuition or as part of the Extended Programs class price.
 All children who eat lunch at school are expected to eat in the Dining Hall.

 The School’s kitchen staff is mindful of allergies and other food-sensitive matters.
-Parents should meet with their child’s teacher and, if necessary, the School Nurse and the Chef Manager to review dietary restrictions and other precautionary measures.
+Parents should meet with their child’s teacher and, if necessary, a School Nurse and the Chef Manager to review dietary restrictions and other precautionary measures.

 • + OUTDOOR LEARNING SPACES